pmean/build-website/text/99/steps-in-bayesian-analysis.md

 title: Steps in a typical Bayesian model
 source: http://www.pmean.com/99/bayesian.html
 author: Steve Simon
-date: 1999-01-01
+date: 2005-01-24
 categories:
 - Blog post
 tags:
 - Being updated
+- Bayesian statistics
 output: html_document
 ---

-This page is being updated from a version on the original website.
+This page is currently being updated from the earlier version of my website.
+Sorry that it is not yet fully available.

 <!---More--->